 This Jataka tale illustrates the perfection of character of renunciation (nekkhamma).

 The Bodhisatta was once a crown prince.
 Before he was born, his father, a just and powerful king beloved by his subjects, was unhappy because none of his sixteen thousand wives had borne him a child.
 Even after the king commanded them all to pray to the moon and other gods, none got pregnant.
-Eventually on a holy day, his chief queen spoke an Act of Truth (a solemn declaration of one’s supreme virtue followed by a command or request) to Indra, king of the gods, asking to let her have a son because she had only done good in her life.
+Eventually on a holy day, his chief queen spoke an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) to Indra, king of the gods, asking to let her have a son because she had only done good in her life.
 Indra’s throne became warm, and when he knew the cause he decided to grant her wish.

 The Bodhisatta had been a king in his previous life on Earth, and then had suffered eighty thousand years in hell before rising to reside in Indra’s heaven.
 Knowing the Bodhisatta’s time in heaven was up, Indra asked him to be conceived in the queen’s womb, and he agreed.
 At the same time, Indra also sent five hundred others to be born to the wives of the king’s advisors in order to serve the Bodhisatta.

 His parents and nannies knew that the Bodhisatta had no physical defects and were determined to break what they thought was his depression.
 They brought the five hundred young nobles to be around him and they got fed when they cried for their milk.
 But the Bodhisatta, knowing that to die of thirst would be better than being king and going to hell, remained stoic and silent.
 The king consulted his chaplains and they told him to be patient; the Bodhisatta would eventually cry and seize a breast to drink.
 For the rest of the year they delayed his feeding, sometimes going all day before relenting and giving him his milk, without him ever crying for it.

 And then each year for the rest of his childhood they tried to shock the Bodhisatta back to normalcy by using these tricks and tortures.